bryce-cuthriell/react-d3/README.md

 # React-D3

-The intention of this project is to show some of the ways that D3 and React can be used together to create powerful and visually-striking data visualizations.
+The intention of this project is to show some of the ways that D3 and React can be used together to create powerful and striking data visualizations.
 At present, only one visualization type is available, namely knowledge graphs (node-link graphs).
 This application is a work in progress and, as I have time, I hope to build out other visualizations.